Nasserism: History

 In the 1950s and 1960s, Nasserism was amongst the most potent political ideologies in the Arab world.
 This was especially true following the Suez Crisis of 1956 (known in Egypt as the Tripartite Aggression), the political outcome of which was seen as a validation of Nasserism and a tremendous defeat for Western imperial powers.
+Nasser having led the triumph in this crisis had made him "more than ever the hero of the Arab world".
 During the Cold War, its influence was also felt in other parts of Africa and the developing world, particularly with regard to anti-imperialism and non-alignment.
+Nasser had created the need to have a "national dignity" as the need grew more Nasserism began to grow into more of an ideological force.
 The scale of the Arab defeat in the Six-Day War of 1967 damaged the standing of Nasser and the ideology associated with him.
-Though it survived Nasser's death in 1970, certain important tenets of Nasserism were revised or abandoned totally by his successor Anwar Sadat during what he termed the Corrective Revolution and later his Infitah economic policies.
+The failure in 1967 had exposed many limits and flaws in Nasserism.
+Many of which were not outcomes of the war but rather had been hidden under the populated growth of Nasserism, "Almost two decades of Nasserist rule did not eradicate the eternal problem of Egyptian poverty and scarcity."Though it survived Nasser's death in 1970, certain important tenets of Nasserism were revised or abandoned totally by his successor Anwar Sadat during what he termed the Corrective Revolution and later his Infitah economic policies.
 Under the three decade rule of Sadat's successor Hosni Mubarak, most of the remaining Arab-socialist infrastructure of Egypt was replaced by neoliberal policies strongly at odds with Nasserist principles.
 In the international arena, Mubarak departed almost entirely from traditional Egyptian policy, becoming a steadfast ally of both the United States government and Israel, the latter still viewed by most Egyptians with enmity and distrust, derived largely from the five wars that Egypt fought against Israel between 1948 and 1973.